hiteshmishra708/assignment_v4/README.md

 > Node.js + React.js + Charts.js + Material-UI And MongoDB

 ## Dev Server: http://35.200.132.218:3009/
-### Upload files less than 100MB on the dev server
+### Upload files less than 100MB on the dev server and for testing more than 100MB files please setup the application on local system

 ## Installation